sriramlab/FAME/pipeline/README.md

 The script produces:
 - A two-column `.annot` file containing (0-based):
   - Column 1: LD region indicator (1 if SNP is in the same LD block as the hit)
-  - Column 2: Trans-chromosomal or non-LD local indicator (1 if SNP is on a different chromosome or outside the local LD block)
+  - Column 2: Non-LD region where LD will be computed upon (1 if SNP is on a different chromosome or outside the local LD block)

 # Residualize phenotype